Preschool Letter A | Free hands-on printable activities

 Here’s a peek into our week!

-I set up a mini sensory tub using an Alphabet Find It game by Carisa, and Filip enjoyed playing this with his older brother David (Grade 1).
-They took turns digging through the mixture of beans, peas and lentils to find the hidden vocabulary cards, then matched them to the picture on the big poster.
+I set up a mini sensory tub using an Alphabet Find It game by Carisa.
+Filip enjoyed playing this with his older brother David (Grade 1).
+They took turns digging through the mixture of beans, peas and lentils to find the hidden vocabulary cards.
+Then they matched the cards to the picture on the big poster.
 They played this several times throughout the week.
 A big hit for sure!

 Here he is showing me where all the little a’s are located on our vocabulary cards.